Turbulence of capillary waves revisited

-It has been first established in the frame of the model of laminated turbulence \cite{K06-1} that energy spectra $E_k$ have gaps formed by exact and quasi-resonances (that is, resonances with small enough resonance broadening).
-This yields two distinct layers of turbulence in an arbitrary nonlinear wave system -- continuous and discrete -- and their interplay generates three possible wave turbulence regimes: \emph{kinetic} (energy transport over scales, \cite{ZLF}), \emph{discrete} (dynamical energy exchange within a small finite set of distinct modes, \cite{K09b}), and \emph{mesoscopic} (energy transport over scales is already observable although only a finite -- fairly big -- number of distinct modes should be taken into account, \cite{zak4}).
-These regimes and their main features are shown schematically in Fig. \ref{TTT}.

-As it was mentioned above, for \emph{kinetic regime} to assumptions \textbf{I}--\textbf{VI} must hold, some of which are not easily verified in laboratory.
+As it was mentioned above, for kinetic WTT to occur, a number of assumptions \textbf{I}--\textbf{VII} must hold, some of which are not easily verified in laboratory.
 However the advantage in this case is that the knowledge of dispersion function in a wave system immediately yields the explicit form of energy distribution over the scales.

-On the other hand, the only assumption necessary for \emph{discrete regime} to occur is weak nonlinearity (\textbf{I}).
+On the other hand, if we abandon any one of these assumptions, the form of energy distribution will be changed drastically.
+For instance, in the standard laboratory set up, narrow frequency band excitation is used.
+In this case, not a statistically described K-cascade is observed, but a D-cascade which is formed by a set of distinct modes, \cite{CUP}.
+The spectrum of the D-cascade can be computed deterministically by the increment chain equation method (ICEM) and has exponential form, \cite{K12a}.

-In this Letter we take capillary waves as an illustrative example for showing that the standard approach "decay-type dispersion function $\RA$ 3-wave kinetic regime" is not universal.
+In this Letter we take capillary waves as an illustrative example for showing that the standard approach ``decay-type dispersion function yields automatically 3-wave kinetic regime" is not universal.